nehakinjal/calendar/README.md

-# Calendar
+# Calendar Lite
-Calendar Lite app has following features
+Simple calendar app showwing Calendar and agenda showing your daily events.

-##Features:
+## Features:
 1. Shows calendar for the whole year.
 2. Shows events for selected day in calendar
 3. Shows Calendar only view